gilcrest/diygoapi/README.md

     }
 ```

-Next, the URL path and handlers are register to the router embedded in the server (s).
+Next, the URL path and handlers are register to the router embedded in the server.

 ```go
     s.Router.Handle("/v1/movie",